rzk-lang/sHoTT/src/STYLEGUIDE.md

     For `first`, `second`, `TOP` and `BOT`, we prefer the ASCII versions as opposed to `π₁`, `π₂`, `⊤` and `⊥`, as we find the latter don't read too well in the code.
-Please also note that we usually prefer the use of named projections for special Sigma-types when these are defined.
+Please also note that we usually prefer the use of named projections for special `Σ`-types when these are defined.

 ## Use of comments